DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates: Evaluation

 For optimization, we use the Adam optimizer~\cite{adam} with an initial learning rate of 1e-3, following the loss functions in Eqs.~\eqref{eq:l_r}--\eqref{eq:l_sc}.
 The learning rate is dynamically adjusted using a Reduce-on-Plateau strategy, where it is reduced by a factor of 0.1 upon stagnation.
 The method is implemented in PyTorch~\cite{pytorch}, with each object being trained on a separate model for 200-250 epochs, using a batch size of 32.

 Additionally, we train a custom Mask R-CNN~\cite{maskrcnn} model, pretrained on ImageNet~\cite{imgnet}, to detect and segment the target objects in the scene.
 During training, RGB images are shifted and scaled to match the ImageNet mean and standard deviation.
-Separate models are trained for the LM, LM-O, and YCB-V datasets, each for $\sim\!\!50$ epochs with a batch size of 4 and an initial learning rate of 1e-4.
+Models are trained for $\sim\!\!50$ epochs with batch size 4 and initial learning rate 1e-4.
+For convenience, we train one model per object, although we found performance was similar when training one model per dataset.
+In particular, for LM-O, Mean ADD(-S) was the same for both training modes (Table~\ref{tab:SISO_MIMO_performance}) while Mean AR was comparable (Table~\ref{tab:SISO_MIMO_performance}).
 All training is conducted on a server equipped with an Intel Xeon 5218 CPU and three RTX8000 GPUs or three A100 GPUs.
+The ResNet-152 backbone used in our framework contains approximately 165.3M parameters.